 Winter Botany Intensive

 Get outdoors in plant-focused community this winter and come learn how to identify plants!
 In this intensive, you’ll learn practical applied tools for identifying all the plants that persist during winter dormancy, AKA our woody plant community!
-Upstate New York has a vast and rich array of trees and shrubs and vines to explore during the winter months, the time when it’s actually easiest to see all the many components that enable us to more confidently identify them and I want to give you the know-how to do just this.
+Upstate New York has a vast and rich array of trees and shrubs and vines to explore during the winter months, the time when it’s actually easiest to see all the many components that enable us to more confidently identify them.
+I want to give you the know-how to do just this!

 There are 4 sessions in total.
 Each session focuses on one of the 3 Bs of Winter Tree ID—Branches, Buds, & Bark—my own personal model for learning to identify woody plants.
-This year we will also be adding a P—for Pods, in which we’ll investigate the seed pods left behind by our herbaceous flowering plants.
-We’ll start with P in December and meet once a month until March.
+This year we will also be adding and starting with a P—for Pods, in which we’ll investigate the seed pods left behind by our herbaceous flowering plants, nuts, fruits/berries, even old leaves—all the hangers-on and left-behinds that provide extra information to clue us into what we are seeing as we shift from late fall into Winter.

-Dates 2024-2025; all dates are Sunday from 12-3 pm
+Dates 2024-2025; all dates are Sundays from 12-3 pm EST

 12/8, 1/12, 2/9, 3/16